pydicom/pynetdicom/.github/ISSUE_TEMPLATE.md

 ### Expected behaviour
 What you expected to happen, (including references to the DICOM standard is appreciated).
-If an exception occurred please post the full traceback.

 ### Actual behaviour
-What actually happened
+What actually happened.
+If an exception occurred please post the full traceback.

 ### Steps to reproduce
 How to reproduce the issue.
 Please include a minimum working code sample and